LEGAL ARGUMENTS

 -

-- Systemic considerations
+- Systemic considerations.

-- Coherence (a coherentia, in pari materia)
+- Coherence, a coherentia, in pari materia).

-4. Prescriptive scope of the topics
+4. Prescriptive Scope of Argumentation Schemes

-5. Generalization to other fields,
+5. Generalization to Other Fields,

 [1] Legal tradition-Trahan.doc.
 P. 21-22.